 Is Coconut Oil Bad for You?

-Some sources say so.
-Mostly if you believe that saturated fats are bad for you, then coconut oil, being 90% saturated fat, must therefore be bad for you.
+Some sources say coconut oil is bad for you but the tides are changing.
+Mostly if you believe that saturated fats are bad for you, then coconut oil, being 90% saturated fat, must, therefore, be bad for you.
 But what if you believe the evidence that saturated fat is good for you?
 Coconut oil is a hands-down winner.